The Assertive Strategist’s Guide to Saying “No” (Without Guilt or Losing Social Capital)

 This approach tends to be most effective with:

-Of course, keep in mind that as much as you can always say “no”, you can also always change your mind.
+Of course, remember that as much as you can always say “no”, you can always change your mind.

 You say: